Every time we travel to San Diego, its coastal area screams for our attention, inevitably seducing us to spend the whole day in La Jolla.

 Windansee is a short word for “Wind-and-Sea”.
 The beach owes its name to a hotel with the same name.
 Sadly, the hotel burned down in he 1940s.
 Nothing reminds of its existence but the catchy name.

 The secluded beach survived, though, becoming a perfect spot to spend a warm day in La Jolla.
 Known for its high waves, the place is especially popular with the surfers.
 Swimming, however, can be challenging here.
 This drawback forces the majority of the beachgoers to stick only to strolling and sunbathing on the beach.

 Address: Neptune Place and Nautilus Street, La Jolla, California 92037

 10. San Diego-La Jolla Underwater Park

 La Jolla is a paradise for scuba divers.
-Brimmed with the marine animals and different habitats, the area suits both experienced and beginner divers.
+Brimmed with the marine animals and different habitats, the area suits experienced and beginner divers alike.
 For many visitors of La Jolla, the underwater world fills the whole day without leaving time for any other activities.